dwhiffing/fury/content/warsaw/ro/navy/body.md

 **Romanian Navy**

-The Romanian navy, is a small coastal defence force but supporting a domestic ship building capability.
-The main role of the navy was to support the Soviet Black Sea Fleet in times of crisis but a critical secondary role was the riverine elements along the Danube River.
-The Danube is a critical element in the resupply of the Army units that deploy westward into Balkans, Hungary, Czechoslovakia and even Germany.
+The Romanian navy, is a small coastal defence force which also supports a domestic ship building capability.
+The main role of the navy is to support the Soviet Black Sea Fleet in times of crisis, but a critical secondary role was the riverine elements along the Danube River.
+The Danube is a critical element in the resupply of Army units that deploy westward into Balkans, Hungary, Czechoslovakia and even Germany.
 This page will be limited to the Black Sea flotilla, and will leave the river flotilla for later development.

 The fleet is based in two Black Sea locations; Constanta, and Mangalia with the Frigate and submarine based at the former and the corvettes at